sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 Migrating your marketplace from Sharetribe Go to Sharetribe Flex requires two steps.
 The first step is building your marketplace with Flex.
-This usually means working with the code of the Flex Template to build your custom marketplace.
+This usually means working with the code of the Sharetribe Web Template to build your custom marketplace.

 The second step is migrating your Go marketplace data.
 This article details how the data migration process works.